rulego/rulego/README.md

 - If your system is complex and bloated with code
 - If your business scenario is highly customized or frequently changed
+- If your system needs to interface with a large number of third-party platforms or protocols
 - Or you need an end-to-end IoT solution
 - Or you need to process data from heterogeneous systems centrally
 - Or you want to try hot deployment in `Go` language...